Rookout/deployment-examples/node-aws-lambda/README.md

 ## Running on Lambda

 1. Uploading your function :
-    - Zip Upload: In order to run your rookout wrapped function on Lambda, make sure the dependencies are downloaded and zip the folder (including node_modules).
+    - Zip Upload: In order to run your Rookout-wrapped function on Lambda, make sure the dependencies are downloaded and zip the folder (including node_modules).
     zip -r rookout_lambda_test.zip .